inducer/boxtree/doc/misc.rst

 Boxtree is licensed to you under the MIT/X Consortium license:

-Copyright (c) 2012-13 Andreas Klöckner and Contributors.
+Copyright (c) 2012-13 Andreas Klöckner and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation